puppetlabs/puppet-docs/source/hiera/3.2/lookup_types.markdown

 ---
 layout: default
-title: "Hiera 3.1: Lookup Types"
+title: "Hiera 3.1: Lookup types"
 ---

 Hiera always takes a lookup key and returns a single value (of some simple or complex data type), but it has several methods for extracting/assembling that one value from the hierarchy.
 We refer to these as "lookup methods."